high-octane-dev/high-octane-dev.github.io/docs/file-formats.md

 ParameterBlock files that describe a UI style sheet.

 ## tga
-Truevision TGA textures.
+Truevision TARGA textures.
 Can be viewed and edited with most image manipulation tools such as GIMP, Paint.NET, and Adobe Photoshop.

 ## toc
+Stands for Table Of Contents.
 Maps streaming component IDs with instance IDs, and stores information about the layout and contents of the adjacent STR file.

 ## toy
 ParameterBlock files that describe the placement of Toy objects within scenes or collections.